jqdq/modern-web-technologies-course/flask/README.md

 ## Tasks for today

+The blueprint is set up **not** to use a database, instead relying on lists.
+However, I strongly encourage you to try and migrate the project into SQLite.
+You'll find the appropriate solution on the solutions branch in the `flask-with-db` folder.

 1. Start the development server using `flask run`.
 2. Using [routing](https://flask.palletsprojects.com/en/stable/quickstart/#routing) and the provided `movie_ratings.py` display details info for the movies.
 3. Using [site rendering](https://flask.palletsprojects.com/en/stable/quickstart/#rendering-templates), display the provided template.